Crestron/CH5ShellUtilitiesCli/src/cli/delete-components/README.md

     yarn delete:components [options]
     npm run delete:components [options]

-Options:
-    -h, --help          Help for deleting components
-    -l, --list,         Prefix for list of component names to be deleted -f, --force         Forces the script to delete the component without asking for a confirmation

 You could use ch5-shell-cli to delete components with additional options.
 The following are some examples:
     ch5-shell-cli delete:components --list page6 page5
     ch5-shell-cli delete:components -l page6